 Side effects can often be controlled, so always let your doctor or nurse know about the side effects you’re having.
 They can usually do something to improve them.
 Most side effects are short-term (temporary) and gradually disappear once treatment stops.

-If you want to know more about the type of chemo you’re having and its side effects, there’s lots more information in Macmillan's chemotherapy section.
+If you want to know more about the type of chemotherapy you’re having and its side effects, there’s lots more information in Macmillan's chemotherapy section.

 Surgery to remove the cancer is one of the main treatments for soft tissue sarcomas.
 Your surgeon will aim to remove all of the cancer, and at the same time reduce any long-term effects as much as possible.